 Understanding SPDR Gold Trust's Unusual Options Activity

-Shares of SPDR Gold Trust (NYSE:GLD) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $168.72.
+SPDR Gold Trust (NYSE:GLD) shares experienced unusual options activity on Monday.
+The stock price moved down to $168.37 following the option alert.

 - Option Type: SWEEP